ParkCityPusheen/FW-PROJECT/UNAMED AU STORY/CHAPTER 1.md

 First through a video, then the audio recording.

-Both clear enough to stop her father from renlisting and pursuing his career in politics.
+Both clear enough to stop her father from renlisting and almost prevent pursuing his career in politics.

-Enough that her mother was actually concerned more for her and less with what she'd done.
+Enough that her mother was actually concerned more for Sloane and less with what had happened.

 The redhead turns her chin upwards, "Make it a contract, and make it with someone who has something to lose."

+"How am I conveniently supposed to come aross something like that?"

+Avalynn grins, ear-to-ear, bushy-tailed and bright-eyed,

+"Oh Sloane I'm so glad you asked."

+The red head ducks underneth their table—*ew*—and slides up into Sloane's booth while sliding her thumb across her phone screen, still grinning.

+"You never ask me about my work so I don't ever talk to you about this, but I use it to find my features